maptiler/foss4g-workshop/README.md

 ### Web App

 [Sample Web App](https://labs.maptiler.com/foss4g-workshop/block-4/) which shows map prepared during the workshop and display information about bike shops and rentals.
+> :warning: **Expired API key**: This Sample Web app uses expired API key, that was generated just for workshop purpose.
+Get your own at https://cloud.maptiler.com

 [The detailed tutorial](block-4/TUTORIAL.md)